 - Dinner: Tues-Sat, 19.00-21.00 (Fri & Sat 21.30) D from £58 to £65; Tasting Menu £75 (7 courses)

 - Seats: 60

-- Wine: A large list, kicking off in the mid £20's, is strong on German's suitable for food.
-There's a good selection by the glass.
+- Wine: A large list, kicking off at around the £30mark - there's a good selection by the glass.